 You’ve polished your resume, conquered your cover letter and sent off your application.
 Next comes the most nerve-wracking step of the job search: the interview.
+But how do you best approach the interviewing process if you have hearing loss?

 Regardless of your age or profession, job interviews are stressful.
 Having hearing loss can add extra pressure to the process.
 You may wonder: When should I bring up my hearing loss—or should I bring it up at all?
 What should I say if I’m asked about my hearing aids?